We Ride (I See the Future): Background

-"We Ride" was produced by Bryan Michael Cox, with Kendrick "WyldCard" Dean co-producing.
+"We Ride (I See the Future)" was written by Blige, Johntá Austin, Bryan-Michael Cox, and Kendrick "WyldCard" Dean, with production provided by Cox.
+Dean is credited as a co-producer on the song.
+Directly commissioned by Blige, the song is one out of three records that Austin and Cox wrote specifically for her greatest hits album, though only "We Ride (I See the Future)" and "Reflections (I Remember)" eventually made the cut, with midtempo track "Love Me" being omitted.

 The premise of the song is a celebration of her newfound happiness with then-husband and manager, Kendu Isaacs.
 The song contains the lyrics "from the day to the night we ride, I see the future, baby, you and I, better with time."
 Cox stated "Mary's married, she's happy, in the best shape of her life, her voice is in the best shape of her life [...] people thought she was over, done, then she came through with The Breakthrough – "We Ride" celebrates all of that."